baptiste-aubertin/AI_Xplorer-Mistral-guitar-tabs-generator/README.md

 ## Files

-`mistral-finetuning.ipynb` Notebook for finetuning mistral
+`mistral-finetuning.ipynb` Notebook for finetuning mistral 7B with QLoRa

-`GuitarSet` Open source dataset with guitar recordings, we preprocessed it to have ASCII guitar tabs
+`GuitarSet` Open source dataset with guitar recordings, we preprocessed it to have ASCII guitar tabs `GuitarSet/process_datas.ipynb` Notebook wher we preprocessed the datas
     *Q. Xi, R. Bittner, J. Pauwels, X. Ye, and J. P. Bello, "​Guitarset: A Dataset for Guitar Transcription", in 19th International Society for Music Information Retrieval Conference, Paris, France, Sept.
 2018.*

 `app` Web app for inference